ConejoCapital/HyperMultiAssetedADL/README.md

 | **Negative equity accounts** | **302 (0.86%)** |
 | **Insurance fund impact** | **-$23,191,104** |

 **Note on leverage**: Most ADL'd positions had extremely low leverage.
-The **median of 0.20x** shows most positions had very low leverage, with the 95th percentile at **5.10x** and the 99th percentile at **122.69x**, debunking the myth that ADL targets high leverage.
+The **median of 0.20x** is the key metric—showing that most ADL'd accounts used very conservative leverage.
+The 95th percentile at **5.10x** is still well below Hyperliquid's 40x maximum.
+The 99th percentile at **122.69x** represents data artifacts from liquidation delays (accounts with near-zero value when ADL closed them), not actual high-leverage trading.
+See `HIGH_LEVERAGE_OUTLIERS_EXPLANATION.md` for details.
+This debunks the myth that ADL targets high leverage.

 ### Top 10 ADL'd Positions (By Size)